List of Oz characters (created by Baum): Kiki Aru

-Kiki Aru is a Munchkin from the Hyup community on Mount Munch who appears in The Magic of Oz.
+Kiki Aru is a Munchkin from the Hyup community on Mount Munch who appears in The Magic of Oz (1919).
 He is the son of Bini Aru who learned the transformation magic by saying the magic word "Pyrzqxgl."

 When Princess Ozma made a decree that limits who can learn magic, Kiki discovered the words and used it to turn into a hawk where he flew to the Land of Ev.
 After being reprimanded by a sparrow for stealing a coin in the form of a magpie, Kiki was approached by the former Nome King Ruggedo who ropes Kiki into helping him with his plot.
 Transforming themselves into birds, Kiki and Ruggedo flew to the Land of Oz to avoid being detected by the Great Book of Records.
 Upon transforming themselves into Li-Mon-Eags (creatures with the head of a lion, the body of a monkey, the wings of an eagle, and the knob-tipped tail of a donkey) who claim to be from Sky Island, Kiki and Ruggedo spread the rumors to the animals of the Forest of Gugu that the humans of Oz plan to harm their forest.
 This was thwarted by the Wizard who used the magic word to turn Kiki and Ruggedo into different nuts.
 After being restored to normal, Kiki and Ruggedo were hit with a thirst-inducing magic and drank from the forbidden fountain where they lost their memories and their evil intentions.

+King Krewl

+King Krewl is an evil dictator who appears in The Scarecrow of Oz (1915).
+He previously ruled over Jinxland in the Quadling Country before being deposed.

+In the 1914 film His Majesty, the Scarecrow of Oz, he was played by Raymond Russell.

+In the 1925 film The Wizard of Oz, he was played by Josef Swickard.

+King of Bunnybury

+The King of Bunnybury is a white rabbit who rules Bunnybury as seen in The Emerald City of Oz (1910).
+As king, he is very unhappy where he is not being allowed to run wild and free like the other rabbits.
+He is shown to have an attendant named Blinkem.

+King of the Fairy Beavers

+The King of the Fairy Beavers appears in Baum's John Dough and the Cherub (1906) and reappears in Jack Snow's The Shaggy Man of Oz (1949).
+The King of the Fairy Beavers rules an underground kingdom.
+In both books, he helps the travelers to reach their final destination.

+King Pastoria

+King Pastoria was the rightful King of Oz until he was removed from power by Mombi.
+He is the father of Princess Ozma.
+The character is mentioned in The Marvelous Land of Oz (1904), but does not appear in Baum's books.
+He is introduced to the series in Ruth Plumly Thompson's 1925 novel, The Lost King of Oz.